Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 Patches the specified global PublicDelegatedPrefix resource with the data included in the request.
 This method supports PATCH semantics and uses JSON merge patch format and processing rules.
 */
 await gapi.client.compute.globalPublicDelegatedPrefixes.patch({ project: "project", publicDelegatedPrefix: "publicDelegatedPrefix",  });

 /*
+Fails over a VM targeted by the specified HaController to the selected zone.
+*/
+await gapi.client.compute.haControllers.failover({ haController: "haController", project: "project", region: "region",  });

+/*
 Retrieves the list of all HealthCheck resources, regional and global, available to the specified project.
 To prevent failure, Google recommends that you set the `returnPartialSuccess` parameter to `true`.